Apgar score

-As previously mentioned, in its infancy the Apgar score was developed to be used on newborns at 1 minute after birth.
-However, today the Apgar score is not utilized as a way to determine the need for newborn resuscitation because supportive measures must be implemented prior to 1 minute after birth.

-Today, the Apgar score is a method of assessment endorsed by the American College of Obstetricians and Gynecologist and the American Academy of Pediatrics.

 Criteria

-Interpretation of scores
+Interpretation

 Various members of the healthcare team, including midwives, nurses, or physicians, may be involved in the Apgar scoring of a neonate.
 The test is generally done at one and five minutes after birth and may be repeated later if the score is and remains low.
 Scores of seven and above are generally normal; four to six, fairly low; and three and below are generally regarded as critically low and cause for immediate resuscitative efforts.

 A low score on the one-minute mark may show that the neonate requires medical attention, but does not necessarily indicate a long-term problem, particularly if the score improves at the five-minute mark.
 A constellation of factors may contribute to a low Apgar score value.
 An Apgar score that remains below three at five minutes and later times, such as 10, 15, or 30 minutes, does not provide supporting evidence for a specific illness but can sometimes be among the first indicators of neonatal encephalopathy.
 However, the Apgar test's purpose is to determine quickly whether or not a newborn needs immediate medical care.
 It is not designed to predict long-term health issues.

-A score of 10 is uncommon, due to the prevalence of transient cyanosis, and does not substantially differ from a score of nine.
+A score of 10 is uncommon due to the prevalence of transient cyanosis, and does not substantially differ from a score of nine.
 Transient cyanosis is common, particularly in babies born at high altitude.